loda-lang/loda-programs/programs/oeis/list0.md

 * [A097333](http://oeis.org/A097333) ([L23 program](A097333.asm)): Sum k=0..n, C(n-k, floor(k/2)).
 * [A097339](http://oeis.org/A097339) ([L08 program](A097339.asm)): 2^n+n^3.
 * [A097362](http://oeis.org/A097362) ([L05 program](A097362.asm)): a(n) = (n+1)/2 if n is odd, n+2 otherwise.
+* [A097383](http://oeis.org/A097383) ([L27 program](A097383.asm)): Minimum total number of comparisons to find each of the values 1 through n using a binary search with 3-way comparisons (less than, equal and greater than).
 * [A097401](http://oeis.org/A097401) ([L21 program](A097401.asm)): Largest achievable determinant of a 3 X 3 matrix whose elements are 9 distinct nonnegative integers chosen from the range 0..n.
 * [A097430](http://oeis.org/A097430) ([L20 program](A097430.asm)): Integer part of the radii of circles with area n.
 * [A097482](http://oeis.org/A097482) ([L08 program](A097482.asm)): a(1) = 1, a(2) = 1, a(n) = floor(sqrt(a(n-2)*a(n-1))) + 3 for n > 2.